pkutaj/pkutaj.github.io/raisely.md

 ### task selection: as near to dev as possible
 * I have made a table and mapped all of the tasks from [Customer Success Engineer - Tasks](https://gist.github.com/jamiemling/66ed83e1d0abc07290ca0c7a8dd81c31)
-* As a rule, the the nearer support engineering is to software engineering, the more I am excited about it
+* As a rule, the nearer support engineering is to software engineering, the more I am excited about it
 * Also, I do value [Knowledge Centered Support Methodology](https://www.thekcsacademy.net/kcs/) so writing documentation and creating screencaptures are essential pieces of work
 * Finally, I do prefer to handle difficult / VIP customers